Toric Sylvester forms: Preliminaries on toric geometry

+Moreover, if we are given any $n$-dimensional lattice polytope $\Delta$ (not necessarily very ample) the toric variety to consider is the one associated to $l\Delta$ for $l \gg 0$, which has the same normal fan and is very ample; see \cite[Definition 2.3.14]{coxlittleschneck}.
+Once we are given a lattice polytope $\Delta$, the variety $X_{\Delta}$ (or identically $X_{\Sigma}$) will be the ambient space throughout this paper.

-We denote by $\Sigma(r)$ the set of $r$-dimensional cones of $\Sigma$, which are also called rays when $r=1$.
+We denote by \ccc{$\Sigma(d)$} the set of \ccc{$d$}-dimensional cones of $\Sigma$, which are also called rays when \cc{$d=1$}.
 We assume that the generators of the rays $u_{\rho} \in N$ for $\rho \in \Sigma(1)$ are primitive and span the vector space $N_{\mathbb{R}}$; by \cite[Corollary 3.3.10]{coxlittleschneck}, this condition is equivalent to the toric variety $X_{\Sigma}$ having no torus factors.
-Moreover, as $\Delta$ is a bounded polytope, its normal fan $\Sigma$ is complete and its cones are strongly convex.
+Moreover, if $\Delta$ is an $n$-dimensional bounded polytope, its normal fan $\Sigma$ is complete and the cones of this fan are strongly convex.
 Under these assumptions, $\Sigma(1)$ contains at least $n + 1$ rays.
+In addition, if we denote the class group of $X_{\Sigma}$ by $\Cl(X_{\Sigma})$, there is a short exact sequence